Interviewing with Harled

-- Technical interview with Jon (Lead Developer) - Our lead developer will spend some time with you in an environment that closely resembles our daily working style.
+- Technical interview with Jon (Head of Engineering) - Our Head of Engineering will spend some time with you in an environment that closely resembles our daily working style.
 That is, pair programming, stack overflow and loving our craft!
 There is a good chance that you two will be working on one of our open source projects (matey or monocle).
 This call is typically 45 minutes.

 Practice Like You Play

 I would like to think that our interview process is very approachable.
 We're not out to get you, and we're absolutely not interested in creating artificial scenarios and then watching you squirm.
 The nature of our work is much more complicated than regurgitating algorithms on a whiteboard.

 Based on this belief, from the first conversation you'll notice that we want to work with you.
 That is, work with you to understand your strengths, weaknesses, accomplishments and ambitions.
 As a small team we all need to be there for eachother.
 It just turns out that the first interview is our first opportunity to practice and invest in this relationship.

 This belief also greatly influences how we do technical assessments.
 We want to work together to solve problems, and we want it to be a collaborative process (we think pair programming really does make for better developers and better code).
 It isn't a test so much as it is a practice coding session.
 For us, product development is a team sport and we want to always put the team first.
 Technical skills can be learned, interpersonal skills and communication are much harder to develop.